mozilla/data-docs/cookbooks/longitudinal_examples.md

 The longitudinal dataset is a summary of main pings.
 If you're not sure which dataset to use for your query, this is probably what you want.
-It differs from the main_summary table in two important ways:
+It differs from the `main_summary` table in two important ways:

 * The longitudinal dataset groups all data for a client-id in the same row.
   This makes it easy to report profile level metrics.
-Without this deduping, metrics would be weighted by the number of submissions instead of by clients.
+Without this deduplicating, metrics would be weighted by the number of submissions instead of by clients.
 * The dataset uses a 1% of all recent profiles, which will reduce query computation time and save resources.
 The sample of clients will be stable over